 The blowholes are closed underwater and only open when they breathe in air.
 Baleen whales use their limited smell to find water with plenty of plankton.

-Toothed whales do have taste buds and dolphins can distinguish between bitter, sweet, sour, and salty food.
+Toothed whales have taste buds, and dolphins can distinguish between bitter, sweet, sour, and salty food.

-The sense of taste allows the cetaceans to feed on healthy fish and to keep away from decomposing or dead fish.
+The sense of taste allows the cetaceans to feed on healthy fish and avoid decomposing or dead fish.
 Wild dolphins will not eat dead fish if you try to feed it to them.

-Cetaceans will use their waste to provide cues to others that they are ready to mate or to help others follow the herd when migrating.
+Cetaceans will use their waste to provide cues to others that they are ready to mate or follow the herd when migrating.

 Baleen whales evolved in several ways to stop sharks from attacking them.
-First, they grew to huge sizes and adapted to eating a diet of krill which took them away from the same feeding grounds as sharks.
+First, they grew to huge sizes and adapted to eating a krill diet, which took them away from the same feeding grounds as sharks.

 Dolphins and toothed whales did not adapt in the same ways.
 To survive against their natural predators, toothed whales had to develop another sense to stop being preyed upon by sharks.

 Most toothed whales have developed echolocation.
-This acts as an echo sounder on a ship and provides information to the animal on water depth and profiles of the coastline and seafloor.
+This acts as an echo sounder on a ship and provides information to the animal on the coastline and seafloor’s water depth and profiles.

-Echolocation is a way of emitting clicks which the whale interprets when it returns.
+Echolocation is a way of emitting clicks that the whale interprets when it returns.
 This provides information on what the sounds bounced back from.

-The interval between clicks sent back provides information on the range of the object, with clicks thought to be able to travel up to 800 meters underwater.
+The interval between clicks sent back provides information on the range of the object, with clicks thought to travel up to 800 meters underwater.